stl52666/phbs-qbs-2024/README.md

 ##  the URL to the repository on GitHub：
 https://github.com/stl52666/phbs-qbs-2024.git

-## Get the environment
+## Setting up the environment
+1. python version : Python 3.9.2
-1. Through the URL to connect my repository
+2. Through the URL to connect my repository
-2. Open the Git bash
+3. Open the Git bash
-3. Download the packages:
+4. Download the packages:
    pip install pandas pandas_datareader

 ## How to run the code

 ```